Combitech/codefarm/README.md

 REST classes and instances represented by JSON.
 In Code Farm we denote the REST classes and instances *Types* and *Type instances*.

 All *types* have some mandatory attributes, one of these is the attribute *tags* which is a list of strings.
-More about tags in [Flows](#Flows) below.
+More about tags in [flows section](#flows) below.

 ## Flows
 A CI flow in Code Farm is represented by a number of *steps*.
 Each *step* is associated with a *baseline specification* and is triggered to run when a new *baseline* is generated from the *baseline specification*.
+A *baseline* content consists of collected references to type instances.

+The *baseline specification* specifies what to collect before generating a baseline using the following parameters:
+* **collectType** Which type to collect
+* **criteria** A boolean expression using [boolean-parser](https://www.npmjs.com/package/boolean-parser) matching tags on type instances.
+For example criteria equal to `"step:CG:success AND !step:Test:fail"` will match type instances of type *collectType* that have tag `step:CG:success` but misses tag `step:Test:fail`.
+* **limit** How many type instances to collect
+* **latest** TODO

+When a *step* is finished all type instances included in the baseline content that triggered the step is taged with a tag of the format `step:STEP_NAME:STEP_STATUS` (e.g. `step:CG:success`, `step:Test:fail`, ...)

 ![CI Flow Class Diagram](https://g.gravizo.com/source/svg/cd_flow?https%3A%2F%2Fraw.githubusercontent.com%2FCombitech%2Fcodefarm%2Freadme_1%2FREADME.md)
 <!---
 cd_flow